adedamola26/data-pipeline-4-online-retail/README.md

 #### gcs_to_bigquery

-This task is responsible for loading the CSV into BigQuery.
+This task is responsible for loading the CSV from GCS into BigQuery.

 ```
 gcs_to_bigquery= GCSToBigQueryOperator(